 Planispheres are available in vinyl material, as well, so forget the Dew.
 The "Night Sky Planisphere" is the most popular, with blue on black, but if your eyes appreciate a darker background, then check out The Miller Planisphere, that is a bit darker with white text on black or blue backgrounds.
 Both are very affordable, in most stores, and sometimes at hobby stores, and are sometimes made for specific latitudes - so be sure to read the title/description before purchasing.

 Reflector mirrors - may need periodic washing but no more than once a year.
 Frequent cleaning can affect the life of the mirror's reflective coating.
 So, be very careful here, do some reading here on this.

-For refractors and eyepieces, it is recommended to get a cleaning kit for lenses.
-For sure here, one should use only special wash and rinse.
+For refractors and eyepieces, it is recommended to get a cleaning kit for lenses, but you will hear not everyone agrees with cleaning everything.
+But if you feel its time, one should use only special wash and rinse.
 The best solution is to pick up a lens cleaning kit, such as one that is available from ASEM member John Duchek, on his Astronomy Product Page.

 If your scope and gear was just brought in from under the dew or out in the cold, then be sure to let it all dry out indoors before returning everything to storage in containers or bags.

 A good quote: “The more you look, the more you will